violenzae/marlowe-movie-recommend/Work.md

 11:06am - discovered dialogflow has the skeleton of a prebuilt video searcher with parameters/intents/entities for actors and directors and genres D: the actions aren't set to do anything yet obviously but super helpful!!

 11:48am - adding a ton of common small talk/chit chat responses in dialogflow console

+12:03pm taking a break on small talk and dialogflow, will do component diagram after lunch